 - Use vertical space by purchasing bookcases and closets that reach as close to the ceiling as possible.

-- Hang kiddie riding toys by wheels or handle bars from the railing of a mirpeset (porch) Riding toys are called ‘bimbas’ (don’t ask why…I have no clue why it’s called that) and scooters that look like a skateboard with a long handle bar are called ‘korkinets’.
-It may be time to bid adieu to a Cozy Coupe if you have one because the are so bulky and take up too much space.
+- Hang kiddie riding toys by wheels or handlebars from the railing of a mirpeset (porch).
+This is perfect for the bimbas (don’t ask why it’s called that…I have no clue) and scooters (korkinets).
+It may be time to bid adieu to a Cozy Coupe if you have one as they are bulky and take up too much space.

-I live in a 4-room (3 bedroom) apartment with my family of 8 and utilize all the examples I mentioned in this post.
-I will testify they all make a big difference.
-If you have an other solutions you’ve found helpful, share in the comments below.
+I utilize all the examples I mentioned in this post.
+I confirm they all make a big difference.

 Thanks for reading,